1984 Republican Party presidential primaries: Results

 Reagan was renominated by a vote of 2,233 (two delegates abstained).
 For the only time in American history, the vice presidential roll call was taken concurrently with the presidential roll call.
-Vice President George H. W. Bush was overwhelmingly renominated.
+Vice President George Bush was overwhelmingly renominated.
 This was the last time in the 20th century that the vice presidential candidate of either major party was nominated by roll call vote.